57

 ROI Score: 57/100 · Below Average Value

 George Fox University scores 57 (Below Average Value) on CampusROI, the result of a 10.8-year payback period, $42,200 median 6-year earnings, and a debt-to-earnings ratio of 0.575.
-Net price of $31,679 is the highest average net price in this batch -- a significant ask against the earnings profile.
+Net price of $31,679 is the highest average net price in our dataset - a significant ask against the earnings profile.
 Sticker tuition of $42,750 and a net price of nearly $32,000 leaves limited margin for programs with moderate outcomes.
 Registered Nursing (56 graduates, $89,201 year-one, $93,740 year-four, B+ grade) is the ROI anchor by a wide margin.
 Business Administration (64 graduates, $63,331 year-one, $82,212 year-four, B grade) and Accounting ($59,980 year-one, $83,423 year-four, B grade) round out the defensible programs.
 Below those three, outcomes drop sharply: Teacher Education, Behavioral Sciences, Biology, Psychology, and Social Work all carry D grades.
 Kinesiology, Fine Arts, and Film/Video also score poorly.
 George Fox's Quaker heritage and Christian mission shape the campus culture.
 The 72% completion rate is acceptable but not exceptional at this price point.

 Payback Period